Vrixyz/strinject/README.md

 Any occurrence of the tag `<load path='test/to_inject1.txt' marker='ToInject1_1' />`
-will load the file `test/to_inject1.txt`, search for the text between `// DOCUSAURUS: ToInject1_1: start` and the next `// DOCUSAURUS: ToInject1_1: stop`, and replace the tag occurrence from `source_text` into the returned string.
+will load the file `test/to_inject1.txt`, search for the text between `// DOCUSAURUS: ToInject1_1: start` and the next `// DOCUSAURUS: ToInject1_1: stop`, and replace the tag with the text between those markers.

+## Removes extraneous spaces

+Useful code is sometimes indented, `text_inject` removes out-of-context indentation.

 ## Recommendations